Radiolab - Everybody's Got One

 So we didn't actually see anyone give birth to a placenta.

-Alright, are we ready for the moment?
+All right, are we ready for the moment?

 Harvey grabs the blue cloth and he pulls it back.

-And this is the placenta which is in the standard ziploc bag.
+which is in the standard Ziploc bag.

 That's what it's in right now.

-It's kind of bloody isn't it?
+It's kind of bloody, isn't it?

 It's so bloody.